Fairtrade Food Hunt: How to make Palestinian Fukhara

 Women comprise almost half of the world’s agricultural labour force, acting as custodians of seeds and agro-ecological knowledge vital for the food security of our planet.
 However women often go unrecognised as the skilled agricultural workforce they are.
 Equal Harvest, a study by the Fairtrade Foundation, reports that better gender equality in farming will benefit businesses and support global development, as well as bring gains for women.

-On a recent trip to Palestine with the Fairtrade Foundation and the olive oil company Zaytoun, I had the privilege of visiting a local women’s co-operative in Jenin, northern Palestine.
+On a trip to Palestine with the Fairtrade Foundation and the olive oil company Zaytoun, I had the privilege of visiting a local women’s co-operative in Jenin, northern Palestine.
 A co-op member called Bessama taught me how to roll maftoul, a couscous of whole local wheat varieties, traditionally made by Palestinian women.
 This is eaten as a local staple alongside freekeh (roasted or smoked green durum wheat) and flatbread and za’atar seasoning.
 It takes an hour to hand-roll just eight hundred grams of maftoul, before it is steamed and then sun dried for several days.

 Fairtrade certification means a fair minimum price has been paid for a farmer’s product, no matter what happens with the market rate, and that workers are paid properly.
 This premium is sent to a co-operative bank account where the members decide together how to allocate the money, which must be approved by the local Fairtrade committee.
 Through offering more than the market rate, Fairtrade can encourage traditional and organic farming methods.